federico2879/MLDL2024_semantic_segmentation/README.md

 ## Other information

-- Before training we modified GTAV dataset with *_*
 - There is some cells in notebooks where we upload a file, due to contrains regarding run-time we downloaded the checkpoint and we uploaded it in the input section of Kaggle to start the run again.